Sabine County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Sabine County is $59,924.
 This is 21% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 24% lower.
+It is also 24% lower than the national median of $78,538.
 The poverty rate stands at 14.3%.
 This is 4% higher than the state poverty rate of 13.8%.
 The unemployment rate is 6.9%.
 This is 35% higher than the state rate of 5.1%.
 The median home value is $131,900.
 Housing costs are 49% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.2x, Sabine County is one of the most affordable housing markets in the area.
 85.5% of occupied housing units are owner-occupied.
 This homeownership rate is 37% higher than the state average of 62.6%.

 Race & Ethnicity